-Well, it has large eyes, a neck that is arched, large nostrils, a dished head and her muzzle is so small that it can fit into a teacup.
+Well, it has large eyes, a neck that is arched, large nostrils, flagging tail, a light build, and a dished head.
 They need large nostrils because they are so energetic and need a lot of air for running.
 Her chest is deep so her lungs have plenty of room to expand when she is active.

 Arabian horses have really strong legs and they don’t have many problems with lameness.
 This breed holds her tail high in the air, making her look really proud.

 I like to watch Arabian horses in competition.
 They can do a lot of things!
-Since they are so fast, they are used for racing a lot.
-They can be used too as halter horses, trick horses, trail riding, reining, cutting, and just riding for fun.
+They can be used in halter classes, trick riding, trail riding, endurance riding, lower level eventing, and just riding for fun.

 Arabians are very smart and have a great attitude toward people.
 When they trot, they look like they are floating on air!
 They are very energetic, but gentle too.

 The truth isn't half as interesting.
 Colonists living in Virginia probably turned horses loose on the island.
 It doesn't matter how they got on the island, really.
 Today they are a wonderful American pony breed.
 They are well-known for flashy colors, lots of personality and intelligence.

 The ponies on Assateague Island are actually divided into two different herds.
 The Virginia herd is in the south.
 These are the ponies known as Chincoteague ponies.
 The northern herd are called Assateague ponies.
 Both Chincoteague and Assateague ponies are taken care of by the National Park Service.

 Every year on the last Monday in July, the Saltwater Cowboys round up all the wild ponies.